What are macromolecules that contain nitrogen as well as carbon, hydrogen, and oxygen?

 Prepare for the Natural Science 2 (NAS 2) Exam with detailed quizzes, flashcards, and multiple-choice questions.
 Each question includes hints and explanations to enhance understanding and readiness.

-Proteins are macromolecules that are composed of amino acids, which contain carbon, hydrogen, oxygen, and nitrogen.
-The presence of nitrogen is a distinguishing characteristic of proteins, setting them apart from carbohydrates and lipids, which do not contain nitrogen in their basic structures.
+Proteins are macromolecules that are composed of long chains of amino acids, which themselves contain the elements carbon, hydrogen, oxygen, and nitrogen.
+The presence of nitrogen is a key characteristic that distinguishes proteins from other macromolecules.
+While carbohydrates and lipids are primarily made up of carbon, hydrogen, and oxygen, they do not typically include nitrogen in their structures.

 Subscribe